Hiccup: The burping reflex hypothesis

 A leading hypothesis is that hiccups evolved to facilitate greater milk consumption in young mammals.
-The coordination of breathing and swallowing during suckling is a complicated process.
-Some air inevitably enters the stomach, occupying space that could otherwise be optimally used for calorie rich milk.
+The coordination of breathing and swallowing during suckling is complicated.
+Some air inevitably enters the stomach, occupying space that could otherwise be optimally used for calorie-rich milk.

-The hypothesis suggests that the presence of an air bubble in the stomach stimulates the sensory (afferent) limb of the reflex through receptors in the stomach, esophagus and along the underside of the diaphragm.
+The hypothesis suggests that the presence of an air bubble in the stomach stimulates the sensory (afferent) limb of the reflex through receptors in the stomach, esophagus, and along the underside of the diaphragm.
 This triggers the active part of the hiccup (efferent limb), sharply contracting the muscles of breathing and relaxing the muscles of the esophagus, then closing the vocal cords to prevent air from entering the lungs.
 This creates suction in the chest, pulling air from the stomach up into the esophagus.
-As the respiratory muscles relax the air is expelled through the mouth, effectively "burping" the animal.
+As the respiratory muscles relax, the air is expelled through the mouth, effectively "burping" the animal.

 There are a number of characteristics of hiccups that support this theory.
-The burping of a suckling infant may increase its capacity for milk by more than 15-25%, bringing a significant survival advantage.
-There is a strong tendency for infants to get hiccups, and although the reflex persists throughout life it decreases in frequency with age.
+The burping of a suckling infant may increase its capacity for milk by more than 15–25%, bringing a significant survival advantage.
+There is a strong tendency for infants to get hiccups, and although the reflex persists throughout life, it decreases in frequency with age.
 The location of the sensory nerves that trigger the reflex suggests it is a response to a condition in the stomach.
 The component of the reflex that suppresses peristalsis in the esophagus while the airway is being actively blocked suggests the esophagus is involved.
-Additionally, hiccups are only described in mammals - the group of animals that share the trait of suckling their young.
+Additionally, hiccups are only described in mammals, the group of animals that share the trait of suckling their young.